Tamara Garfield

 Tamara Garfield is an American actress, comedian, director and screenwriter.

 She is a recurring actor on Adult Swim's Robot Chicken.
 Tamara is the voice of the lead girl dog "Callie" in the feature film Rescue Dogs.

 Career

 Garfield appeared on a variety of television shows including Mad and The Minor Accomplishments of Jackie Woodman.
 On the Robot Chicken Season 2 DVD, creators Seth Green and Matthew Senreich featured Tamara in the DVD extras section.

-In addition to being an accomplished actress, comedian and writer, Tamara Garfield was a pageant winner crowned Ms. Congeniality California 2014.
+Garfield was a pageant winner crowned Ms. Congeniality California 2014.
 After becoming Ms. Playa Del Rey United States, she earned a Top 3 finish at the Ms. California United States Pageant and won the Congeniality Award.
 Previously she was "Miss Tam Valley, USA" competing in the 2010 Miss California USA Pageant in Palm Springs California.